 The Col des Saisies in the Tour de France

 The Col des Saisies was first crossed during the Tour by the Dutchman Henk Lubberding in 1979.
 It has never been the final climb on a Tour stage, and therefore with a couple of notable exceptions it has rarely been the theatre for drama.

-Many of us will remember the 17th stage where Floyd Landis attacked early on the col des Saisies and soon distanced Evans, Menchov and Rogers.
+Many of us will remember the 17th stage in 2006 where Floyd Landis attacked early on the col des Saisies and soon distanced Evans, Menchov and Rogers.
 Vexed by losing the yellow jersey on the previous day’s stage, he rode like a man possessed.
 He crossed the col with 3’25” in hand and went on to a solo win in Morzine, lacking only 30” to regain the yellow jersey.
 Unfortunately, he was later to be caught by the anti-doping control and disqualified.

 An unusual event took place in 2009: the first person over the col des Saisies was a sprinter, the Norwegian Thor Hushovd!
 He stayed out in front for 90 km on the 17th stage, from Bourg St Maurice to Le Grand Bornand, in order to ensure he won the points he needed for the green jersey.

 The Tour crossed the col des Saisies for the 12th time on July 23, 2016 during the 19th stage from Albertville to Saint Gervias.
 The stage was 146km long, and went over the col de Tamié, the col de la Forclaz de Montmin, the col de la Forclaz de Queige, the Signal de Bisanne and the col des Saisies before the final climb up to Saint Gervais.